PhoenixTales/wiki.gothicarchive.org/items.md

   - oil lamp (`IT_I_OILLAMP2`)
 - they last for configurable amount of time, during which the intensity of light gradually decreases
 - all 3 of them have it copy-pasted to be 20 in-game minutes (`brightness = 20 * 60; // 20 Minuten Brenndauer`)
+- torch can be held in the right hand and then used as a weapon
+- torch can also be used in the left hand, while holding one-handed weapon in another hand
+- oil lamps can be attached to user's belt, so that they can use bow or two-handed weapon

 ## Madman's Axe
 - German: `Axt des Wahnsinnigen`